SumayerKhan/End-to-End-Social-Media-Sentiment-Analyzer/README.md

 ## 🎯 Project Overview

-A complete pipeline for real-time sentiment analysis of consumer electronics discussions on Reddit.
+A complete pipeline for sentiment analysis of consumer electronics discussions on Reddit, evolving into an intelligent RAG-based Q&A system.

 **System Components:**
 - 🤖 **Automated Collector** - GitHub Actions collects data every 3 hours ✅